BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-01-kubernetes-prescaling-we-open-source-our-solution.md

 ### One-time events

 We can also record one-off events.
 For example, at Bedrock Streaming, during an important soccer match, we will record a special event in a Custom Resource Definition.
-One-time events allow to prescale all applications having annotations on their hpa by multiplying their prescaling minimum replicas (`annotations.scaling.exporter.replica.min`) by the multiplier of the event in question.
+One-time events allow to prescale all applications having annotations on their HPA by multiplying their prescaling minimum replicas (`annotations.scaling.exporter.replica.min`) by the multiplier of the event in question.

 To record a one-time event, an OpenAPI UI (formerly known as Swagger) is exposed by the prescaling exporter at the url `/swagger/index.html`.
 We can also register a new event from here or directly by making an api call to the following address `/api/v1/events/`.